Raj-Keshri398/PolicyDesk/README.md

 # PolicyDesk
-A modern, responsive insurance landing UI with a rotating hero section built using pure HTML &amp; CSS.

-# PolicyDesk

 PolicyDesk is a modern and responsive insurance landing page UI built using pure HTML and CSS.
 It features a rotating hero section, clean layout, and a user-friendly design suitable for insurance, fintech, and policy comparison platforms.